dotnet/dotnet-buildtools-prereqs-docker/README.md

 - `tags` - the collection of tags to create for the image
 - `$(System:DockerfileGitCommitSha)` and `$(System:TimeStamp)` - built in variable references that are evaluated at build time and substituted

-**Note:** The position in manifest determines the sequence in which the image will be built.
+> **Note:** The position in manifest determines the sequence in which the image will be built.

+> **Note:** The entry is placed inside a repository in the `repos` list: the repository's `name` determines [where the image will be published](#where-are-the-published-images).
+Use `microsoft/dotnet-buildtools-prereqs` unless it is impossible to push the image to Docker Hub.

 ### Image Dependency